-Support for pupils with social, emotional and mental health difficulties disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder.
+Some pupils' special educational needs relate to social, emotional or mental health difficulties.
+Whilst some pupils display their difficulties through challenging or disruptive behaviour, other pupils may become withdrawn or isolated.
+These difficulties may reflect underlying mental health difficulties such as anxiety or depression.
+Some pupils may have disorders such as attention deficit disorder (ADD), attention deficit hyperactive disorder (ADHD) or attachment disorder.
 We address the needs of these pupils by individual or group interventions, liaising with relevant outreach services and health professionals as appropriate.
 We have an allocation of 0.5 days per week from New Rush Hall Outreach Services, NHS Speech Services, and Educational Psychologist Services.